Chalarangelo/30-seconds-of-code/snippets/pipeLog.md

 ### pipeLog

 Use `console.log` in a pipeline as this function simply encloses it and returns the passed value.
+This is especially useful for debugging when you want to log a variable's value before its usage.

 Logs a value and returns it.